 Pressable provides support for PHP version 7.0.x and automatically handles keeping PHP up-to-date.
+You can see the current version by clicking here.
 PHP versions less than 7.0.x (5.5.x, 5.6.x) are not installed or supported.
-More info

 ionCube, ZendGuard Loader